technomancy/leiningen/doc/PLUGINS.md

 [lein-webdav](https://github.com/tobias/lein-webdav) for full examples of plugins using this technique.

+## VCS Methods

+Leiningen ships with a `vcs` task which performs a handful of release-related version control tasks via multimethods.
+Out of the box it contains implementations for Git, but plugins can add support for more systems by including a `leiningen.vcs.$SYSTEM` namespace.
+All namespaces under the `leiningen.vcs.` prefix will be loaded when the `vcs` task is invoked.
+These namespaces should simply define methods for the `defmulti`s in `leiningen.vcs` that invoke the specific version control system.

 ## Requiring Plugins

 To use a plugin in your project, just add a `:plugins` key to your project.clj